 Under our bylaws, stockholders may directly nominate persons for election to our board of directors.
-Any nomination must comply with the requirements set forth in our bylaws and should be sent in writing to our Corporate Secretary at Codex DNA, Inc. 9535 Waples Street, Suite 100, San Diego, CA 92121.
-To be timely for the 2023 annual meeting of stockholders, nominations must be received by our Corporate Secretary not later than the 45th day nor earlier than the 75th day before the one-year anniversary of the date on which we first mailed our proxy materials or a notice of availability of proxy materials (whichever is earlier) for the preceding year's annual meeting.
-In the event that no annual meeting was held in the previous year or if the date of the annual meeting is advanced by more than 30 days prior to or delayed by more than 60 days after the one-year anniversary of the date of the previous year's annual meeting, then notice by the stockholder to be timely must be so received by our Corporate Secretary not earlier than the close of business on the later of (i) the 90th day prior to such annual meeting and (ii) the 10th day following the day on which public announcement of the date of such annual meeting is first made.
+Any nomination must comply with the requirements set forth in our bylaws and should be sent in writing to our Corporate Secretary at Telesis Bio Inc. 10431 Wateridge Circle, Suite 150, San Diego, CA 92121.
+To be timely for the 2024 annual meeting of stockholders, nominations must be received by our Corporate Secretary not later than the 90th day nor earlier than the 120th day before the one-year anniversary of the date of the preceding year's annual meeting.
+In the event that no annual meeting was held in the previous year or if the date of the annual meeting is changed by more than 25 days from the one-year anniversary of the date of the previous year's annual meeting, then notice by the stockholder to be timely must be so received by our Corporate Secretary not earlier than the close of business on the 120th day prior to such annual meeting and not later than the close of business on the 10th day following the day on which public announcement of the date of such annual meeting is first made.